 |Buy on Amazon||Buy on Amazon||Buy on Amazon|

-Overall, the vast majority of men do care about grooming and want to do it properly.
+Overall, the vast majority of men do care about poor grooming habits and want to do it properly.

 At the same time, the majority of men do not purchase the correct products, spend enough time grooming, or lack the right information to groom correctly.

-This stems from a lack of time (or poor time management) or incorrect information about grooming and hygiene products and habits.
+This stems from a lack of time (or poor time management) or incorrect information about grooming and hygiene products and poor grooming habits.

 Below is an infographic with the highlights of the survey results: